mousepawmedia/devdocs/network/source/serverconfig/hawksnest.rst

     $ sudo systemctl enable docker

 ..  note:: At this point, I added the certificate for the Docker registry.

+..  warning:: DO NOT add ``hawksnest`` to the ``docker`` group.
+You want to
+    really strictly limit control of Docker.

+We also need to adjust the operating system to allow limiting the swap memory of Docker containers:

+..  code-block:: bash

+    $ sudo nano /etc/default/grub

+Edit the following line to match the following:

+..  code-block:: text

+    GRUB_CMDLINE_LINUX="cgroup_enable=memory swapaccount=1"

+Be **absolutely certain** you have that line correct!

+Save and close, and then run the following:

+..  code-block:: bash

+    $ sudo update-grub

+Restart the computer.

 Creating the Docker Registry
 -----------------------------------